kyma-project/kyma/docs/console/docs/03-02-ui-api-layer.md

 ```

 These are the available UI API Layer pluggable modules which contain the GraphQL resolver logic, where:
-- `apicontroller` is related to the API Controller
+- `apicontroller` relates to the API Controller
-- `authentication` is related IDP Presets
+- `authentication` relates IDP Presets
-- `application` is related the Application Connector
+- `application` relates the Application Connector
-- `content` is related to documentation
+- `content` relates to documentation
-- `kubeless` is related to Serverless
+- `kubeless` relates to Serverless
-- `servicecatalog` is related to the Service Catalog, including Service Classes, Service Instances, and Service Bindings
+- `servicecatalog` relates to the Service Catalog, including Service Classes, Service Instances, and Service Bindings
-- `servicecatalogaddons` is related to the Service Catalog add-ons, such as ServiceBindingUsage, and UsageKinds
+- `servicecatalogaddons` relates to the Service Catalog add-ons, such as ServiceBindingUsage, and UsageKinds

 To enable a given module, install the corresponding Kyma component.
 It includes the BackendModule custom resource with the same name as the name of a given module.